Instrumental/instrumentald/README.md

 To start instrument_server as a daemon:

 ```
-instrument_server -k <API_KEY> -d
+instrument_server -k <API_KEY> start
 ```

-While the -d flag alone is sufficient for starting instrument_server as a daemon, use of additional parameters allows interaction with the running daemon process:
+The `start` command will start and detach the process.
+You may issue additional commands to the process like:

+* `start` - start and detach the process
+* `stop` - stop the currently running `instrument_server` process
-* start, stop, restart - run, halt, or restart the daemon
+* `restart` - restart the currently running `instrument_server` process
+* `foreground` - run the process in the foreground instead of detaching
-* status - display daemon status (running, stopped)
+* `status` - display daemon status (running, stopped)
-* clean - remove any files created by the daemon
+* `clean` - remove any files created by the daemon
-* kill - forcibly halt the daemon and remove its pid file
+* `kill` - forcibly halt the daemon and remove its pid file

+### Custom Metrics

+You can create custom scripts whose output will be sent to Instrumental every time `instrument_server` checks in.
+You can read more about how to create these scripts at [CUSTOM_METRICS.md](CUSTOM_METRICS.md).

 ### Capistrano Integration